dylanmcdiarmid/virtual-dom-docs-wip/vnode.md

 This can, however, cause some unexpected behavior, particularly if you are unfamiliar with the differences between setting an element property directly vs. setting it using an attribute.
 Refer to [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) and [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) for some common property behaviors.

-We have documented some of the differences below.

 #### properties.style vs properties.attributes.style
 `properties.style` expects an object, while `properties.attributes.style` expects a string.